AlexeyRaga/kafkaflow-contrib/Readme.md

     .AddPostgresProcessManagerState()
     .AddPostgresOutboxBackend()
     .AddKafka(kafka =>
         kafka
             .AddCluster(cluster =>
                 cluster
                     // The dispatcher service will be started in background .AddOutboxDispatcher(dispatcher =>
                         // I strongly recommend to use Murmur2Random since it is
                         // the "original" default in Java ecosystem, and is shared by other
-                        // ecosystems, like JavaScript or Python.
+                        // ecosystems such as JavaScript or Python. dispatcher.WithPartitioner(Partitioner.Murmur2Random))
-                        dispatcher.WithPartitioner(Partitioner.Murmur2Random))
                     .AddProducer("default", producer =>
                         producer